-- (1) Rating Factor 3, Soundness of Approach.
-As described in paragraph K. above, applicants will receive a maximum of two points on their efforts to remove regulatory barriers to the development of affordable housing in the community in which the project will be located.
-Section 202 applicants will receive a rating for Rating Factor 3(k) and Section 811 applicants will receive a rating for Rating Factor 3(j). - (2) Rating Factor 4, Leveraging Resources.
-One point each was removed from Rating Factors 4(a) and 4(b) so that up to two points could be assigned to a new Rating Factor, 4(c), which is the extent of the Sponsor's plans to develop a mixed-finance project for additional units over and above the Section 202 or Section 811 units as described in paragraph H. above.
-An application will receive two points for Rating Factor 4(c)(i) if the additional units represent more than 30 percent of the number of Section 202 or Section 811 units, one point for Rating Factor 4(c)(ii) if they will represent 30 percent or less of the Section 202 or Section 811 units or zero points for both Rating Factors if the project will not be a mixed-finance project for additional units. - s.
-Elimination of Congressional Notification Letter.
-In an effort to standardize the information that the Office of Congressional and Intergovernmental Relations (CIR) needs to notify Congress of all the funding awards under the SuperNOFA, the Congressional Notification Letter that is in the Development Application Processing system (DAP) will no longer be used for that purpose.
+- Commercial Space.
+The maximum amount of space allowed for a commercial facility, separately, may not exceed 10 percent of the total project cost.
+It is no longer combined with community space for the purpose of determining the maximum amount of allowable space. - J. Scoring Changes Applicable to Both Section 202 and Section 811. - Rating Factor 4, Leveraging Resources.
+One point (1) each was removed from Rating Factors 4(a) and 4(b) so that up to two points could be assigned to a new Rating Factor, 4(c), which is the extent of the Sponsor's plans to develop a mixed-finance project for additional units over and above the Section 202 or Section 811 units as described in paragraph G. above.
+An application will receive two points for Rating Factor 4(c)(1) if the additional units represent more than 30 percent of the number of Section 202 or Section 811 units, one point for Rating Factor 4(c)(2)if they will represent 30 percent or less of the Section 202 or Section 811 units or zero points for both Rating Factors if the project will not be a mixed-finance project for additional units. - K. Elimination of Congressional Notification Letter.
+In an effort to standardize the information that the

+Office of Congressional and Intergovernmental Relations (CIR) needs to notify Congress of all the funding awards under the SuperNOFA, the Congressional Notification Letter that is in the Development Application Processing system (DAP) will no longer be used for that purpose.
 Headquarters will be providing CIR with an excel spreadsheet with pertinent information such as the Grant Program Name, recipient, the street address, city, state and zip code of the project, the total award amount and a contact name and phone number.
 This information will be pulled from the data that you input into DAP.
 Although all the information must be accurate, it is essential that the zip code of the project not have any mistakes because that is what they will use to determine which Congressional District the project is in and, consequently, which Member of Congress to notify.
 However, because it is used for the information that will be in the press release, you are still required to input the information in the project highlights section of the Congressional Notification for each application that is on either the Initial Selection List or Approvable but Unfunded List, but you do not have to submit a hard copy of the Congressional Notification to Headquarters.

-T. Press Release Information.
+L. Press Release Information.